 Clean, clear pristine rivers and streams in Texas support the state’s vibrant tourism and recreation-based economies and contribute known value to the lands that surround them, both public and private.
 Wastewater is the last thing we need in our remaining pristine streams.

-If the petition is accepted, the stream segments shown in dark blue would be protected from further degradation due to wastewater discharge.
+If proposed new rules are accepted, the stream segments shown in dark blue would be protected from further degradation due to wastewater discharge.
 Map by Robin Gary, Wimberley Valley Watershed Association.